Shaw Local

 Princeton's Bennett Williams (left) and Teegan Davis are looking to play their way back to the field this fall for the Air Force Academy and University of Iowa football teams, respectively.

-Teegan Davis and Bennett Williams teamed up for much success on the football field for the Princeton Tigers and each have their share of adversity.
+Teegan Davis and Bennett Williams teamed up for much success on the football field for the Princeton Tigers, and each have had their share of adversity.

 He still has four years of eligibility and is ready to get back in action.

-He’ll get that chance with the start of fall practice in Iowa City this week.
+He’ll get that chance with the start of fall practice this week in Iowa City.

 “We got camp here in a week, move into a hotel on the 29th.
 Four full weeks of straight football.
 Four full weeks, every day,” he said.